UQdeco3500/FifthSense/README.md

 Step 15: While that's running, go to AndroidStudio and run the application as well while the emulator is also running.

-Step 16: This process will take some time to run as these are very heavy application but once they run, you can enter the login information which is "samarth" for the username and "test1234" for the password.
+Step 16: This process will take some time to run as these are very heavy applications but once they run, you can enter the login information which is "samarth" for the username and "test1234" for the password.

 - Note: